 7.1 The annual pay policy statement supports good governance and allows benchmarking comparisons with other local authorities to assess Value for Money.
-The pay assumptions within the budget for 2014/15 are consistent with this policy including provision for the Living Wage to increase to £7.65 per hour from 1st April 2014.
+The pay assumptions within the budget for 2016/17 are consistent with this policy including provision for the Living Wage to increase to £8.25 per hour from 1st April 2016.

-Finance Officer Consulted: James Hengeveld - Head of Finance Date: 14/02/14
+Finance Officer Consulted: James Hengeveld Date: 04/02/16